-THANKS FOR DROPPING BY
+THANKS FOR DROPPING BY.

-Allow 24 hours for basic foot traffic.
+Allow 24 hours for even basic foot traffic.

 In all scenarios, use precaution and wisdom and do test the surface before accessing it.